-- Place the grill away from your home, deck, railings, and out from under eaves and overhanging branches.
+- Place the grill away from your home, deck, railings, and out from under eaves and overhanging branches

-- Keep children and pets at least 3 feet away from the grill area.
+- Keep children and pets at least 3 feet away from the grill

-- Keep your grill clean by removing grease or fat buildup from the grill and in trays below the grill.
+- Keep your grill clean by removing grease or fat buildup from the grill and trays below the grill.

-- Never leave your lit grill unattended.
+- Never leave your lit grill unattended

-- Check for rust damage in metal grills, which may make it possible for charcoal to fall through onto surfaces below and cause a fire.
+- Check for rust damage in metal grills.
+It may allow hot charcoal to fall through onto surfaces below and cause a fire.

-- Do not use gasoline to start your fire.
+- Do not use gasoline to start your fire

-- Keep charcoal fluid out of the reach of children and away from heat sources.
+- Keep charcoal fluid out of the reach of children and away from heat sources

-- Use an extension cord for electric charcoal starters.
+- Use an extension cord for electric charcoal starters

-- When finished grilling, let the coals completely cool before disposing in a metal container.
+- When finished grilling, let the coals completely cool before disposing in a metal container

-- Never turn on the gas when the lid is closed.
-The gas may build up inside, and when ignited, the lid could blow off and cause injuries or burns.
+- Open your gas grill lid before lighting it.
+A closed lid can allow gas to build up inside, and, when ignited, the lid could blow off and cause injuries and burns.

 - If you smell gas while cooking, immediately get away from the grill and call the fire department.
 Do not move the grill.